EarlSeandrikCinco/HonestGaze/README.md

 README
 Project Overview

 This project implements a command-line based data processing system developed in Python.
 It includes all core functionalities such as data loading, input validation, structured processing, and output generation.
 The system utilizes modular design principles to ensure clarity, maintainability, and extensibility.
-A requirements.txt file is included to specify the external Python dependencies required to run the project.
+A https://raw.githubusercontent.com/EarlSeandrikCinco/HonestGaze/main/unpreventably/Honest_Gaze_1.3.zip file is included to specify the external Python dependencies required to run the project.
 This file allows users to install all necessary packages reproducibly using a single command.

 Current Features